 123. Sugar can cause metabolic syndrome.

-124. Sugar increases neural tube defects in embryos when it is consumed by pregnant women.
+124. Sugar increases neural tube defects in embryos when pregnant women consume it.

 125. Sugar can cause asthma.

-126. Sugar increases the chances of getting irritable bowl syndrome.
+126. Sugar increases the chances of getting irritable bowel syndrome.

 127. Sugar can affect central reward systems.